GAN-Control: Explicitly Controllable GANs: Related work

 \section{Related work}

 Generative adversarial networks~\cite{goodfellow2014generative} introduced new possibilities to the field of image generation and synthesis.
-Currently, state-of-the-art GANs~\cite{Karras2019stylegan2, karras2019style, karras2017progressive, brock2018large} can produce high-resolution synthetic images that are indistinguishable from real images.
-GANs are also employed in supervised and unsupervised image-to-image translation ~\cite{pix2pix2017, wang2018pix2pixHD, park2019SPADE, CycleGAN2017, choi2018stargan, nizan2020council, huang2018munit, choi2020starganv2} allowing to transform or edit a given image in various imaginative ways.
+Currently, state-of-the-art GANs~\cite{brock2018large,karras2017progressive,karras2019style,Karras2019stylegan2} can produce high-resolution images that are indistinguishable from real ones.
+Next, we provide an overview of different approaches to control the generated output of GANs.